 According to the World Health Organization (WHO), an estimated 303,000 newborns will die within just four weeks of their birth each year as a result of a congenital anomaly.
-Congenital anomalies, also known as malformations or birth defects, are caused by problems which arise during the fetus’s development in the womb.
-Congenital anomalies can directly contribute to a whole host of long-term disabilities which can have a significant impact on the lives not only on the children who are born with them, but also their families, health-care systems and even the wider community.
+Problems that arise during the fetus’s development in the womb can cause congenital anomalies.
+Malformations and birth defects are the other names for congenital anomalies.
+Congenital anomalies can directly contribute to a whole host of long-term disabilities.
+These disabilities can have a significant impact on the lives.
+But not only the lives of the children who are born with them, but also their families.
+Not to mention healthcare systems and even the wider community.
 But what are the major causes of congenital anomalies?
-And can they be predicted before birth?
+And can we predict them before birth?

 The Major Causes of Congenital Anomalies

-WHO studies have found that approximately 50 percent of all cases of birth defects cannot be attributed to a specific cause.
-Despite this, there are particular risk factors that are associated with congenital abnormalities.
+WHO studies have found that a specific cause cannot be the sole reason for approximately 50 percent of all cases of birth defects.
+Despite this, there are particular risk factors that are in connection with congenital abnormalities.

 Genetics play a critical role in many cases of birth defects.
-This is believed to be inherited by the child through genes which code for an anomaly, or genes which suddenly changed, which is also known as a “mutation”.
+The belief is that the child inherits this through genes that code for an anomaly.
+Or, genes that suddenly changed.
+“Mutation” is another name for this phenomenon.

 Parents who are related by blood (known as consanguinity) may also increase the likelihood of the child developing a birth defect, as consanguinity has been linked to the prevalence of rare genetic birth defects, intellectual disability, and neonatal and childbirth death.